Sammlung für Völkerkunde

 What’s the best time to visit?

-Weekdays, especially mornings, are often less crowded, making for a more enjoyable experience.
+Weekdays, particularly in the morning, tend to be less crowded, making them ideal for a more personal experience.

 Is it wheelchair accessible?